-Love them or hate them, piercings are always going to be a topic of debate — especially when you’re a celebrity parent whose every move is scrutinized in the public eye.
+Love them or hate them, piercings have always been, and are always going to be, a topic of debate — especially when you’re a celebrity parent whose every move is scrutinized in the public eye.
 When they make the decision to allow piercings, of any kind, it’s a guarantee that the keyboard commandos will come out of the woodwork to weigh in.
 Here are some of the celebrity moms who have caught major flak for their kids’ piercings.

 When Mariah Carey documented her then-4-year-old daughter Monroe’s ear piercing on Instagram with the cute caption, “Roe Roe got her ears pierced!!” she got some definite shade in the comments.
 “That’s child abuse,” said one, while another snarked, “Ouch!
 Poor baby girl.”

 Admittedly, though, Monroe’s age wasn’t what had fans the most shook — it was the fact that she’d gotten it done at a Claire’s store.
 Celebrities: they’re just like us!

 Just ahead of oldest daughter North West’s first birthday, Kim Kardashian and her then-husband Kanye West came under fire when photos of their baby girl on a birthday outing revealed that she was wearing teeny diamond studs.
 There was an outcry on social media, with people tweeting things like, “Far too young.
 Let her decide for herself when older!
 Should be banned, unneccessary (sic) and cruel.
 Purely for vanity of parents.”